 Sections 110.116 and 215.94(5), Florida Statutes, requires DMS to establish and maintain, in coordination with the payroll system within the Department of Financial Services, a complete HRIS for all authorized and established positions in state service.
 In 2002, DMS contracted with Convergys Customer Management Group, Inc., to provide the state with an HRIS and suite of HR services, and this contract expired Aug.
 20, 2016.
 Convergys was acquired by NGA (service provider) on June 2, 2010.
 The People First Next Generation contract was executed with NGA in 2015 as a result of a competitive procurement.
-The Next Generation contract became effective on Aug.
-21, 2016, and provides several system and service center enhancements and overall contract improvements.
+The Next Generation contract became effective on August 21, 2016, and provides several system and service center enhancements and overall contract improvements.

-The HRIS is comprised of appointments and status details, attendance and leave information, benefits administration, classification and organizational management, payroll preparation, talent management (performance and recruiting management), and reporting and includes an external data warehouse component.
+The HRIS is comprised of appointments and status details, time and attendance, insurance benefits administration, classification and organizational management, payroll preparation, performance management, recruitment and reporting, including an external data warehouse component.
 In June 2017, the system was successfully upgraded to SAP version ECC 6.0 EHP on Net Weaver 7.5, followed by a major portal upgrade in March 2018.
-The system utilizes three-tiered architecture (web, application, and database), and 4.5 terabytes of data are maintained in an Oracle 12.1.0.2 database, which extracts data to an Oracle data warehouse nightly.
+The system utilizes three-tiered architecture (web, application, and database), and 4.7 terabytes of data are maintained in an Oracle 12.1.0.2 database, which extracts data to an Oracle data warehouse nightly.
 The system has an integrated recruiting and performance management solution, a Success Factor's Talent Management product.
 The recruiting module enables state agencies to post job advertisements online and allows job applicants to search and apply for positions and maintain their applications online.
 The performance management module enables managers to set expectations, track employee progress, and evaluate employees - all online.